MiclAvdo/Slot-Machine/readme.md

 ![screen of game](images/screen.png)

 ## Description
-Bandido Del Un Brazo (Bandit of the One Arm) is a wild west themed slot machine game.
+Bandido Del Un Brazo (Bandit of the One Arm) is a wild west themed game based on Slot Machines, a casino gambling machine with three or more reels which spin when a button is pushed.
+Slot machines are also known as one-armed bandits because they were originally operated by one lever on the side of the machine and because of their ability to leave the player impoverished or in debt.

  ## Technologies Used
  * HTML